 Model & training

-RawNetLite + meta-learning layer.
+A Prototypical Network (meta-learning) built on top of rich audio features.
 Key numbers, architecture, and how we train for robust, cross-domain detection.

 Key metrics